Open-EO/openeo-vue-components/README.md

 - `selected` (boolean, default `false`): A single tab of a group should be selected by default by setting this property to `true`.
 - `enabled` (boolean, default `true`): Set to `false` to hide the tab completely from the user.
 - `closable` (boolean, default `false`): Set to `true` to show a close symbol, which can be used to close/remove the tab.
-- `allowShow` (function, default `null`): Asynchronous function that determines whether a tab can be shown.
+- `allowShow` / `allow-show` (function, default `null`): Asynchronous function that determines whether a tab can be shown.
 The function must `true` to allow switching the active tab.
 If `false` is returned, switching the tab is prevented.
 The tab to be shown is passed as a parameter.

 **Slots:**